lukma/sample-kmm/README.md

 - [MockK](https://mockk.io) is mocking library for Kotlin.
 - [Koin](https://insert-koin.io) a pragmatic lightweight dependency injection framework for Kotlin.
 - [SQLDelight](https://cashapp.github.io/sqldelight) generates typesafe kotlin APIs from your SQL statements.
+- [Ktor](https://ktor.io) a multiplatform asynchronous HTTP client, which allows you to make requests and handle responses, extend its functionality with plugins, such as authentication, JSON serialization, and so on.

 ## Project Structure